-The regional structure, with each of three regions being led by an experienced Executive Headteacher, ensures the Trust has the capacity to work with existing schools and grow to support additional schools.
+The regional structure ensures the Trust has the capacity to work with existing schools and grow to support additional schools.
 KGA has a pedagogically focussed school improvement team who are responsive and have capacity to provide the necessary support for rapid and sustained improvement.
-The support services for all schools have regional delivery but are managed centrally by the Director of Finance and Corporate Affairs to ensure consistency.
+The support services for all schools have regional delivery but are managed centrally by the Deputy CEO (Finance) to ensure consistency.